Zilliqa/apidocs/source/index.html.md

 }
 ```

-Get a paginated list of Directory Service blocks.
+Returns a paginated list of Directory Service blocks.
 Pass in page number as parameter.
 Returns a `maxPages` variable that specifies the max number of pages. `1` being latest block.

 ### HTTP Request